winwisely99/web/resources/website/content/en/repository.md

 <!-- Note for translators: do NOT translate this file -->

-# GetCourage Privacy Policy
+# GetCourageNow Privacy Policy

 * [October 21, 2019](/privacy/)

-# GetCourage Trademark Policy
+# GetCourageNow Trademark Policy

 * [Current Trademark Policy](/trademarks/)